josenymad/go-math-quiz/README.md

 If you're using a Mac:

-1. Fork and clone this repo, then run the binary file with:
+1. Fork and clone this repo

-`./quiz`
+2. Navigate to the new directory on you machine
+2. Run the binary file with:  `./quiz`

 You can also: